 The programme was launched in 1992 and its fourth programming period runs since 2008.
 Its purpose is to promote and further develop cooperation between university and scientific institutions in Slovakia and Austria through grant support to joint projects and individual scholarships.
 The programme is funded by annual contributions from Slovakia and Austria.
 SAIA has been contracted by the Ministry of Education, Science, Research and Sport of SR to serve as the programme office; the managing body of the programme is the joint Slovak-Austrian Managing Gremium of 10 members.
 Since the beginning of the 4th programming period about 30 projects, 231 individual scholarships of Slovak and 21 scholarships of Austrian applicants have been supported.

-The Programme started in 1994 with focus primarily on multilateral cooperation of HEIs and on ECTS.
-Currently CEEPUS III that came into force in 2011, promotes mobility of students, PhD students and university teachers by supporting cooperating networks and individual mobility, with priority given to networks developing joint study programmes and linking education and research.
-15 countries participate in the Programme: Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, Slovak Republic, Slovenia, and University of Pristina in Kosovo.
-In Slovakia the Programme is funded by the Ministry of Education, Science, Research and Sport of SR; SAIA has been contracted by the Ministry to serve as the National Office.
-Since 2005 (CEEPUS II & beginning of CEEPUS III) more than 3,100 participants went to study or give lectures at the universities outside Slovakia and about 2,000 international scholarship recipients studied or lectured in Slovakia.
+The Programme started in 1994 to focus primarily on multilateral cooperation of higher education institutions and ECTS; currently CEEPUS III is being implemented with the main focus of joint degree diplomas and an effort to link education and research (started in May 2011).
+The Programme promotes mobility of students, PhD students and university teachers by supporting cooperating networks and individual mobility with priority given to networks developing joint study programmes.
+15 countries participate in the Programme: Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Macedonia, Montenegro, Moldova, Poland, Romania, Serbia, Slovak Republic, Slovenia, and University of Pristina in Kosovo.
+In Slovakia the Programme is funded by the Ministry of Education, Science, Research and Sport of SR, SAIA, n. o., has been contracted by the Ministry of Education of SR to serve as the national office for the Programme.
+Within the CEEPUS Programme (since 2005) 1 714 participants went to study outside Slovakia and 1 168 international scholarship recipients studied in Slovakia.

 National Scholarship Programme of the Slovak Republic